openstack-archive/fuel-docs/pages/operations/health-checks/0650-heat-test-details.rst

   1. Image with cfntools package should be imported.
   2. Create a flavor.
   3. Create a keypair.
-  4. Save generated private key to file on Controller node.
+  4. Save the generated private key to a file on Controller node.
   5. Create a security group.
   6. Create a stack.
   7. Wait for the stack status to change to 'CREATE_COMPLETE'.
-  8. Create a floating ip.
+  8. Create a floating IP.
-  9. Assign the floating ip to the instance of the stack.
+  9. Assign the floating IP to the instance of the stack.
-  10. Wait for cloud_init procedure to be completed on the instance.
+  10. Wait for the cloud_init procedure to be completed on the instance.
   11. Load the instance CPU to initiate the stack scaling up.
-  12. Wait for the 2nd instance to be launched.
+  12. Wait for the second instance to be launched.
   13. Release the instance CPU to initiate the stack scaling down.
-  14. Wait for the 2nd instance to be terminated.
+  14. Wait for the second instance to be terminated.
-  15. Delete the file with private key.
+  15. Delete the file with the private key.
   16. Delete the stack.
   17. Wait for the stack to be deleted.